FrostyPqnda/Coding-Projects/Python/KeyLogger/README.md

 NOTE: Upper and lowercase letters will be treated the same for simplicity sake.

 HOW TO USE:

-STEP 1: Run the program (must be able to run Python).
+- Run the program (must be able to run Python).
-STEP 2: Press any key.
-Press [ESC] to end the recording.